nausea87/hackerclone/README.md

 #

-Clone this repo and open /public/index.php in localhost.
+1. Clone this repo, open start localhost in /public
+2. Let your eyes bleed

 ## Features